Elf (film): Plot

-Walter reluctantly bails out Buddy of jail and takes him for a DNA test, which confirms that Buddy is his son.
-The doctor suggests that Walter take Buddy home to meet his stepmother Emily and half-brother Michael.
-Walter and Michael are unnerved by Buddy's behavior, but Emily insists that they take care of him until he "recovers".
-Michael bonds with Buddy after they beat a gang of bullies in a snowball fight and helps Buddy to ask out Jovie on a date.

-Meanwhile, Walter's publishing company is struggling after the failure of its latest book.
-Walter's boss, Fulton Greenway, expects him to have a new book ready by Christmas Eve.
-Walter and his associates secure a meeting with ghostwriter Miles Finch, but Buddy disrupts the meeting and inadvertently offends Finch by mistaking him for an elf due to his dwarfism.
-Finch reacts violently and walks out of the meeting, causing Walter to yell at Buddy in frustration.
-Ashamed, Buddy writes a letter of apology on an Etch A Sketch and leaves the Hobbses' apartment.
+Walter reluctantly bails Buddy out of jail and, after a DNA test confirms that Buddy is his son, takes him home to meet his stepmother Emily and half-brother Michael.
+Buddy wins Michael over by defeating a gang of bullies in a snowball fight, and Michael helps him to ask Jovie out on a date.
+Meanwhile, facing pressure from his boss to deliver a successful book by Christmas Eve, Walter arranges a meeting with ghostwriter Miles Finch.
+The meeting is ruined when Buddy, believing Finch is an elf due to his dwarfism, inadvertently offends him and causes him to storm out.
+Frustrated by the setback, Walter lashes out at Buddy, who, heartbroken and ashamed, writes an apology on an Etch A Sketch and prepares to leave the city.

-When Michael informs Walter of Buddy's departure, Walter quits his job to find Buddy.
-Meanwhile, Buddy notices Santa's sleigh crash in Central Park.
-Santa explains that the sleigh has lost its engine (which is essential for flight) due to a shortage of Christmas spirit.
-Buddy finds the engine and reunites with Walter and Michael.
-As Central Park Rangers chase the sleigh, Jovie leads a crowd of people in a rendition of "Santa Claus Is Comin' to Town", generating enough Christmas spirit to power the sleigh without the engine.
+When Michael informs Walter of Buddy's departure, Walter quits his job to look for Buddy.
+Meanwhile, Buddy meets Santa in Central Park after Santa's sleigh loses its engine and crashes due to waning Christmas spirit.
+Buddy finds the engine and reunites with Walter and Michael; Walter apologizes for his outburst while Michael reveals the existence of Santa on live television.
+As Buddy and Santa are chased by Central Park Rangers, Jovie, recalling Buddy's statement that singing can spread Christmas cheer, leads a crowd of people in singing "Santa Claus Is Comin' to Town", generating enough Christmas spirit to power the sleigh without the engine.

-By the next Christmas, Walter and Buddy have started their own publishing company, with their first bestseller being a children's book based on Buddy's adventures.
-Buddy has also married Jovie and brings their daughter, Susie, to visit Papa Elf.
+By the next Christmas, Walter starts his own independent publishing company, with the first bestseller being a children's book based on Buddy's exploits.
+Buddy also marries Jovie and has a daughter with her and during the film's closure, they visit Papa Elf at the North Pole.